 - Amazing battery life, 250 hours on performance mode (1000 hz polling), up to 9 months on endurance mode (switchable in Logitech software)

 The Logitech G Pro is backed by a 2 year warranty.
 Logitech’s warranty is usually superb, my G403 scroll wheel started to act randomly and Logitech replaced the mouse with a G703 very quickly.
 You can buy with confidence when dealing with Logitech products.

 At Logitech, it is our goal to ensure you are completely satisfied with your Logitech purchase.
 We take pride in the products and services we offer, and want our customers to enjoy them just as much as we do.
 If you are experiencing an issue, please click on one of the following links to learn more about the Logitech warranty.

 The Logitech G Pro/G305 is the best small ambidextrous mouse on the market packing a fantastic sensor, amazing buttons and solid software.
-The only potential rival to this mouse is the shorter and thinner Zowie FK2, this mouse might be your ambidextrous pick if you prefer this shape, but if the shape preference is about even, you should definitely go with the Logitech with its better buttons and sensor.
+The rivals to this mouse is the shorter and thinner Zowie FK2 and the new Zowie S series, these might be your ambidextrous pick if you prefer this shape, but if the shape preference is about even, you should definitely go with the Logitech with its better buttons and sensor.